ajmeyghani/toaster/README.md

 - [x] Add gh pages
 - [x] Add different types of animation?
 - [x] Add build task to bundle up and minify js, webpack?
+- [x] For umd build, transpile -> es5
+- [x] Make doc page for each way the module can be loaded/imported.
+- [x] Setup TestCafe, add some e2e tests.
+- [ ] Add more e2e tests.
+- [ ] Add unit tests.
 - [ ] Allow animation type in doc page.
-- [ ] Make doc page for each way the module can be loaded/imported.
-- [ ] For umd build, transpile -> es5
+- [ ] Figure out how to deal with umd if multiple index and toaster are loaded.
 - [ ] Add events
 - [ ] Make it easier to maintain CSS styles in css or js implementations.
-- [ ] Testem browser testing: testem, test cafe ?